astnstn/Gaussian-Lorentz-Fitter/README.md

 ### Usage

+See `example.py` for how to create an interactive fitter window.

 - Add a Gaussian curve with middle mouse click
 - Drag resulting node by holding left mouse button
 - Change the standard deviation of the curve with the scroll-wheel